-Make sure that the vehicle is on firm. level ground with the wheels pointing straight ahead.
+Make sure that the vehicle is on firm, level around with the wheels pointing straight ahead.

-Switch off the ignition and apply the narking brake.
+Switch off the ignition and apply the I parking brake.

 If your vehicle has a manual transmission, select first or reverse gear.
 If it has an automatic transmission, select park.